-The proposed project, modifications to an existing boat dock, will take place in and over the coastal waters and marine environment of Newport Harbor.
+The proposed project, replacement of an existing boat dock, will take place in and over the coastal waters and marine environment of Newport Harbor.
 The Coastal Act requires that adverse effects of this project on coastal waters and the marine environment be minimized.
-In order to assure that adverse effects are minimized, best management practices (BMPs) must be incorporated into the project.
+In order to assure that adverse effects to water quality are minimized, best management practices (BMPs) must be incorporated into the project.
 BMPs are used, among other things, to reduce the amount of pollutants introduced into the adjacent water by the proposed project.
-The standard of review for development proposed in coastal waters is the Chapter 3 policies of the Coastal Act, including the following marine resource policy.
-Section 30233 of the Coastal Act limits the fill of open coastal waters.
+In addition, Section 30233 of the Coastal Act limits the fill of open coastal waters.